-Report on Part III, line 34, column (a), gross rent expense for a transaction treated as a lease for income statement purposes but as a sale for U.S. federal income tax purposes.
-Report on Part III, line 34, column (d), gross rental deductions for a transaction treated as a lease for U.S. federal income tax purposes but as a purchase for income statement purposes.
-Report interest expense for such transactions on Part III, line 8, in column (a) or (d), as applicable.

-Report depreciation expense or deductions for such transactions on Part III, line 31, in column (a) or (d), as applicable.
-Use columns (b) and (c) of Part III, lines 8, 31, and 35, as applicable, to report the differences between column (a) and (d) for such recharacterized transactions.
+Report on Part III, line 35, column (a), gross rent expense for a transaction treated as a lease for income statement purposes but as a sale for tax return purposes.
+Report on Part III, line 35, column (d), gross rental deductions for a transaction treated as a lease for tax purposes but as a purchase for annual statement purposes.
+Report interest expense or deduction amounts for such transactions on Part III, line 36, Interest expense/deduction, in column (a) or (d), as applicable.
+Report depreciation expense or deductions for such transactions on Part III, line 32, Depreciation, in column (a) or (d), as applicable.
+Use columns (b) and (c) of Part III, lines 32, 35, and 36, as applicable, to report the differences between column (a) and (d) for such recharacterized transactions.

-Example 20.
-U.S. corporation X acquired property in a transaction that, for financial accounting purposes, X treats as a lease.
-X is a calendar year taxpayer that was required to file Schedule M-3 for its 2004 tax year and is required to file Schedule M-3 for its 2005 tax year.
-For U.S. federal income tax purposes, because of its terms, the transaction is treated for U.S. federal income tax purposes as a purchase and X must treat the periodic payments it makes partially as payment of principal and partially as payment of interest.
-In its financial statements, X treats the difference between the financial accounting and U.S. federal income tax treatment of this transaction as a temporary difference.
-During 2005, X reports in its financial statements \$1,000 of gross rental expense that, for federal income tax purposes, is recharacterized as a \$700 payment of principal and a \$300 payment of interest, accompanied by a depreciation deduction of \$1,200 (based on other facts).
-On its 2005 Schedule M-3, X must report the following on Part III, line 34: column (a) \$1,000, its financial accounting gross rental expense; column (b), (\$1,000); and column (d), zero.
-On Part III, line 8, X reports zero in column (a) and \$300 in columns (b) and (d) for the interest deduction.
-On Part III, line 31, X reports zero in column (a) and \$1,200 in columns (b) and (d) for the depreciation deduction.
+Example 18.
+U.S. life insurance company X acquired property in a transaction that, for statutory accounting purposes, X treats as a lease.
+X is a calendar year taxpayer that was required to file Schedule M-3 for its 2006 tax year and is required to file Schedule M-3 for its 2007 tax year.
+For U.S. federal income tax purposes, because of its terms, the transaction is taxed as a purchase and X must treat the periodic payments it makes partially as payment of principal and partially as payment of interest.
+In its annual statement, X treats the difference between the statutory accounting and U.S. federal tax treatment of this transaction as temporary.
+During 2007, X reports in its annual statement \$1,000 of gross rental expense that, for federal income tax purposes, is recharacterized as a \$700 payment of principal and a \$300 payment of interest, accompanied by a depreciation deduction of \$1,200 (based on other facts).
+On its 2007 Schedule M-3, X must report the following on Part III, line 35: column (a), \$1,000, its statutory accounting gross rental expense; column (b), (\$1,000); and column (d), zero.
+On Part III, line 36, X reports \$300 in columns (b) and (d) for the interest deduction.
+On Part III, line 32, X reports \$1,200 in columns (b) and (d) for the depreciation deduction.